ikelaiah/free-pascal-and-lazarus-cookbook/docs/index.md

 !!! note

-    Code snippets on this site work with `FPC 3.x` and `Lazarus 3.x`.
+    Code snippets on this site work with `FPC 3.2.3` and `Lazarus 3.1`.

 !!! warning

     This document is a work in progress.

     Contents are still being revised and added.

-    Last revision: 2024-01-13.